svub/svenbuschbeck.net-v2/content/blog/2023-02-27-rotki-python.md

           amalgamation folder: sqlite3.h, sqlite3.c
 ```

 Searching for that got me [this good StackOverflow answer](https://stackoverflow.com/a/58426024/548955) recommending that SQLCipher dev files are missing.
 Tried that, didn't work.
-Taking a break and recharging with a big cup of coffee... and then looking back at what I did or rather what I did differently, I noticed Python 3.9 in the docs vs Python 3.10 which I used.
+Taking a break and recharging with a big cup of coffee ... and then looking back at what I did or rather what I did differently, I noticed Python 3.9 in the docs vs Python 3.10 which I used.
 No way this can be causing it, right?
 I was desperate enough to try it out.
 And guess what?!?
 Yes!
-Unbelievable IMO but here we go:
+Unbelievable IMO, but here we go:
 ![Rotki running locally in dev mode](../../static/img/blog-rotki-dev-mode.jpg)

 Almost perfect... you can see following message in the screenshot: